meatware/genomics_test/README.md

 Some of the pertinent questions with regards to how terraform code is structured are listed below, but a detailed discussion is beyond the scope of this document.

 1. `terraform_v1` - The simplest method
     - Uses a local state file so the terraform.tfstate file is saved to the local disk.
-In order the facilitate shared team editing, the state file is typically stored in git.
+In order to facilitate shared team editing, the state file is typically stored in git.
 This is a potential security concern as sensitive values can be exposed.
-    - Once the DEV environment is created, it can be copied and pasted to create UAT & DEV envs.
-Only a few values such as env value (`dev --> uat`) will have to be changed in the new env.
-However, the resulting code duplication can result in env-variant configuration drift and errors.
+    - Once the DEV environment is created, it can be copied and pasted to create UAT & DEV environments.
+Only a few values such as env value (e.g. `dev --> uat`) will have to be changed in the new env.
+However, the resulting code duplication can result in env-variant configuration drift and uncaught errors.
     - Uses publicly available remote modules from the [Terraform registry])(https://registry.terraform.io/) for resources such as s3 to avoid reinventing the wheel.
     - Uses local modules that are nested in the root of `terraform_v1`.
 This is a step in the right direction, but any modules defined here cannot be reused for other Terraform consumers.
-Furthermore, there is no module versioning and changes to these modules when testing DEV will be applicable to UAT & PROD.
-We can work around this by checking out specific branches in CI, but it is a clunky solution possessing suboptimal visibility.
+Furthermore, there is no module versioning and changes to these modules will be applicable to DEV, UAT & PROD.
+We can work around this by checking out specific branches in CI/CD, but this is a clunky solution that has suboptimal visibility.
 2. `terraform_v2` - A DRY method
     - Uses a remote s3/dynamodb backend with remote state locking.
 Eases multi-user collaboration
-    - DRY: Leverages passing in tfvar variables via the `-var-file` CLI argument.
+    - DRY: Leverages passing in tfvar variables (stored in the envs folder) via the `-var-file` CLI argument.
 A disadvantage is complexity increase and potential accidental deployment to the wrong environment if deploying from the CLI.
 Usually not such a big problem because CI/CD is used to deploy.
 However, something to watch out for.

 #### Terraform_v1 components & workflow
 See `xxx_pipeline_create.sh`

-1. Creates Serverless deployment bucket.
+1. Creates a global Serverless deployment bucket which can be used by multiple apps.
 Multiple Serverless projects can be nested in this bucket.
-This is to avoid the mess of multiple random Serverless buckets being scattered around the root of s3.
+This is to avoid the multiple random Serverless buckets being scattered around the root of s3.
 2. Creates source & destination s3 buckets for exif image processing
 3. Pushes the names of these buckets to SSM
 4. Creates a lambda role and policy
 5. Creates two users with RO and RW permissions to the buckets as specified in the brief
 6. Uses `Terraform output` to write the role arn & the deployment bucket name to the Serverless folder.
-Both these variables are used to bootstrap serverless and thus cannot be retrived from SSM.
+Both these variables are used to bootstrap Serverless and thus cannot be retrieved from SSM.

 ```bash
 .